About Applying For Financial Assistance

 If your family requires additional support to participate in a program, please review the information below that outlines the scholarship application process.

-- Submitted through the Parent Application here, a parent/guardian will provide a recent tax return, asset and household expense information, special financial circumstances, etc.
+- A parent/guardian will provide a recent tax return, asset and household expense information, special financial circumstances, etc.

 - We only require the “first page” of your return, which includes the Adjusted Gross Income line.
 Please block out social security numbers before uploading your return.

-- We are sometimes willing to consider a FAFSA or financial aid determination letter from an independent school in lieu of a tax return.
-Please email email@example.com to request an exception.
+- We are sometimes willing to consider proof of participation in Free or Reduced Lunch program or financial aid determination letter from an independent school in lieu of a tax return.
+Please email firstname.lastname@example.org to request an exception.
 This does not guarantee that we will accept such a document in lieu of a return or that we will match the amount or percentage of an award from another institution, however we will consider your request to do so.

-We do our best to provide funding to all deserving candidates.
-In general, motivated students that can clearly articulate a passion for environmentalism and the potential to become an environmental leader will receive a funding award.
+We do our best to provide sufficient funding to all deserving candidates.
+In general, motivated students that can clearly articulate a passion for environmentalism and the potential to become an environmental leader and innovator will receive a funding award.
+As part of our decision-making process our scholarship committee will review your admission application.
 We want to see nuance and an understanding of important environmental concepts communicated in your application.
 Most of all, we want you to draw a clear line between the Sustainable Summer program and your goals.
-Be specific and be sure your references can back up your ambitions and potential.
-If your application is solid and your financial need isn’t “extreme,” it is likely that you will receive funding for a program.
+Be specific and be sure your reference can back up your ambitions and potential.
+If your application is strong and your financial need isn’t “extreme” relative to your household’s income and stated assets, it is likely that you will receive the requested funding.
+It is helpful if you are flexible in your session preferences.
 We aren’t always able to place students on their first choice program, but it is rare that a strong applicant is denied a scholarship outright.
-We do receive many more “qualified” applications for scholarships for our Leadership Academies than for our global Leadership Expeditions.
-We receive lots of scholarship applications for those programs, too, but many of them are not what we would consider very strong applications because the applicant too often is interested simply in traveling to another country and does not clearly articulate a genuine interest in sustainability.
-However, for our Leadership Academies, we typically have a much more competitive scholarship applicant pool and have to make harder choices about scholarship awards or ask students to consider a different session instead of their top choice.
+For students seeking larger amounts of aid, applying during one of our early admission rounds and being flexible with program preferences will increase the likelihood that we can meet your family’s requested assistance.
+Some programs have more funding available than others.
+Our Sc3 program, for instance, receives more support from corporate donors and government sources, so we usually have more funding available for students needing full scholarships.

 - A demonstrated personal commitment to and interest in achieving environmental sustainability